 Because Strong City is legally and financially responsible for all of our projects and clients, all prospective applicants must go through an evaluation and vetting process to ensure we can support their work.
 Potential new projects and clients should also make sure Strong City is the right fiscal sponsor for them.
-Here is a list of suggested questions to ask from the National Network of Fiscal Sponsors.
+Here is a list of guidelines for comprehensive fiscal sponsorship from the National Network of Fiscal Sponsors.

 Step 1: Initial Inquiry – Introduce yourself and your initiative or organization to us using the form below.

 Step 2: Application – We will ask about your work’s inception, goals for the year, programming, staffing, fundraising plan and budget.
 Here is a set of example questions.

 Step 3: Informational Interview – Meet with a member of the staff to talk about your work, needs, support Strong City can offer, and if your project is a good fit for Strong City’s model of fiscal sponsorship.

 Step 4: Follow Up – A time to answer any lingering questions via email or phone.